 Alteryx and Documentation

-Alteryx is a great data analytics platform that empowers users to blend, prep, and analyze data with ease, streamlining complex workflows and enabling informed decision-making.
+Alteryx is a great data analytics platform that empowers users to blend, prep, and analyse data with ease, streamlining complex workflows and enabling informed decision-making.
 With Alteryx you can create very simple or complex workflows.
 In both of these scenarios it is imperative that the processes are documented well for others when interpreting but also for yourself when looking back at your work.

 Why?